German minister Annette Schavan quits over 'plagiarism'

 Ms Schavan, a close ally of Chancellor Angela Merkel, insisted she would still fight the university's ruling.

 In 2011, Defence Minister Karl-Theodor zu Guttenberg also quit after allegations he plagiarised his thesis.

 Johanna Wanka, the culture and science minister of the state of Lower Saxony, has been appointed as Ms Schavan's successor.

-Part of the education minister's brief is to oversee German universities.'Nation first'
+Part of the education minister's brief is to oversee German universities.

 Addressing Mrs Merkel with the words "Dear Angela,", Ms Schavan thanked the chancellor for her friendship.